 Penalty: $100.

-[Section 95 amended by No. 24 of 1998 s.
+[Section 95 amended: No. 24 of 1998 s.
 59.]

 96. Multiple bingo

 (1) For the purposes of the game of multiple bingo, a person may be regarded as present on the premises where the game is being played and at the time when it is being played there if he is present at any one of the premises on which it is being played at the time when it is being played on those premises.